 As only people with a high concentration of volatile organic compounds (VOCs) in their rooms (chemicals like formaldehyde, paints, smoke) need carbon filters, we let air breathers choose whether they want to get a carbon filter.
 In most homes, VOCs are very low, that’s why a HEPA is usually sufficient.

 A recommended addition to the Sqair is the Kaiterra LaserEgg, which displays the air quality at all times.
 It is small and handy and can be taken anywhere.
 The battery lasts up to eight hours.

 With the Kaiterra app, you can check the air quality at home even you’re out.
 Apple users can even connect the LaserEgg to their Home Kit.

-You can get both of them here on Lazada.
+You can get all of them from Lazada.